 The SESAR Deployment Alliance (SDA) is currently analyzing the report as it includes some recommendations that could impact SDA’s model and operations in the mid and long terms.

-The SDA will share its analysis and proposed way forward in May 2019, after coordination with its members.
+The SDA will share its analysis and proposed way forward in the upcoming months, after coordination with its members.

 Delivery of the Wise Persons Group report to the European Commission on 15/04/2019.